mbaumer/us_hep_funding/docs/_states/HI.md

 [HI-01](#HI-01)  [HI-02](#HI-02)

 # HI -- Sen. Mazie Hirono (D) and  Sen. Brian Schatz (D)
+## Committees
+Mazie Hirono is the #8 Democrat on the Senate Committee on Energy and Natural Resources

+Brian Schatz is the #6 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Brian Schatz is the #5 Democrat on the Senate Committee on Commerce, Science, and Transportation

+Brian Schatz is the #11 Democrat on the Senate Committee on Appropriations

 ## HEP Grants
 ```
 In the past 5 years, this state has received: